Characterizing Entropy in Statistical Physics and in Quantum Information Theory

-In analogy to the classical theories, one may interpret a QLB state as ``each pure state characterized by a $\psi\in\range(\pi(N))$ has the same probability''.
-We don't want to build on special interpretations, we use the QLB states just as special states, discerned from others by their symmetry.
+A density matrix $\pi(N)$ is the quantized version of distributions introduced by Laplace in the theory of chance and by Boltzmann in Statistical Mechanics, see Section \ref{history2}.
+Therefore we call these $\pi(N)$ the ``Quantum Laplace Boltzmann (QLB) states".
+We use the QLB states just as special states, discerned from others by their \emph{symmetry}.
 This symmetry makes handling them extremely simple.
-But that is again a case where we have to consider superselection rules.
+But that is again a case where we might have to consider superselection rules.
 Mixed states with contributions from different sectors do not allow for as many decompositions into pure states as do mixed states which live in only one sector.
 It has less symmetry.
 So we start with these special QLB states with the highest possible symmetry.

-Regarding in a short detour extreme philosophical considerations, whether the world should be modeled with features of infinity, or not, there appears the case that we should consider models of a world where only sectors with finite dimension exist.
-Now even if the elementary systems have only one-dimensional sectors, as in the example of a lattice gas with fermions, quantum mechanics comes into play.
-This happens through extensions in the compound systems.
-One just has to exclude that the world is completely trivial, being only one-dimensional.
-We could actually perform our considerations with a model of the world where there exist only sectors of finite dimension, but without an upper bound.
-But, for simplicity, we assume the existence of a sector with infinite dimension.
-This sector can serve as the reference Hilbert space.

-In classical mechanics entropy can take on all values, between minus and plus infinity and including these values.
-The desiderata, as expressed in the axioms, do actually lead to strict positivity of the quantum mechanical entropy function, with the exception of pure states, see subsection \ref{backbone}.
-Again for simplicity we start already with demanding non-negativity of $S(\rho)$.